CHIPS and Science Act: National Semiconductor Technology Center

 The Act creates a National Semiconductor Technology Center to perform advanced research and development on semiconductors.
-In order to implement it, the Department of Commerce created a nonprofit public–private partnership within NIST called Natcast in April 2023, putting out a call for volunteers to select who will serve as board members.
+In order to implement it, the Department of Commerce created a nonprofit public–private partnership within NIST called Natcast in April 2023, putting out a call for volunteers to select the board members.
 In June, the selection committee was announced as Janet Foutty of Deloitte, John L. Hennessy of Alphabet, Jason Gaverick Matheny of RAND Corporation, Don Rosenberg of the University of California, San Diego, and Brenda Darden Wilkerson of AnitaB.org.
 In September, the selection committee's activities were closed.
 By the White House's announcement date, the board of trustees was finalized as Robin Abrams of Analog Devices Inc., Craig Barrett of Intel, Reggie Brothers of the MIT Lincoln Lab, Nick Donofrio of IBM, Donna Dubinsky of Palm and Handspring, and Erica Fuchs of Carnegie Mellon University.
 They selected Deirdre Hanford of Synopsys to serve as Natcast's CEO.
 As of 24 October 2024, Natcast was promised at least $5 billion from the Biden administration, and has established a Workforce Center of Excellence and "Community of Interest", beginning its first $100 million grant competition in the summer, with a focus on improving artificial intelligence and making cutting-edge research cheaper.
-It has prepared its strategic plan for fiscal years 2025–2027, outlining goals that range from scaling up multi-process wafer access to computer-aided design of chips to organizing the Workforce Center of Excellence.
+It prepared its strategic plan for fiscal years 2025–2027, outlining goals that range from scaling up multi-process wafer access to computer-aided design of chips to organizing the Workforce Center of Excellence.

-The current headquarters of Natcast are in a strip mall in Portola Valley, California.
-States that have received huge amounts of semiconductor investments such as New York, Ohio, Arizona and Texas are vying as of May 2024 to have the headquarters relocated in them.
+The headquarters of Natcast were in a strip mall in Portola Valley, California.
+States that have received huge amounts of semiconductor investments such as New York, Ohio, Arizona and Texas vied to have the headquarters relocated in them.
 In October, the first flagship NSTC site was announced, an extreme ultraviolet lithography research lab at the Albany Nanotech Complex in Albany, New York.
 The second flagship site was announced the next day as a chip design lab in Sunnyvale, California.
 In January 2025, the third flagship site, a lab for chip packaging, was announced as Arizona State University Research Park in Tempe.

 Arrian Ebrahaimi and Jordan Schneider, writing for the Institute for Progress, recommended the NSTC be structured with more centralization, work quickly and ambitiously to address market failures and externalities in chip research, and follow the management model of the similar Belgian company IMEC.

+In August 2025, the second Trump administration and Commerce Secretary Howard Lutnick moved to close Natcast and cut off most of its funding, citing alleged Biden-era cronyism.
+CEO Hanford disputed this assertion in a letter to Natcast's members; layoffs began the next month.
+Dubinsky, writing for the IFP, suggested that if Congress had passed more explicit enabling legislation, allowed Biden-era trustees to stay longer, and allowed the Commerce Department more power relative to the DoD, DOE and NSF in shaping strategy, Natcast might have survived an additional nine months.